qsideinstitute/federal-criminal-sentencing/master.md

 July 20, 2023).

-Let’s take a moment to also consider how these identity-based variables were defined. `sex`, for example, is defined in a pre-sentencing report that comes out of the investigation done by the probation office.
+Let’s take a moment to also consider how these identity-based variables were defined.
+Sex, for example, is defined in a pre-sentencing report that comes out of the investigation done by the probation office.
 This goes to the attorneys and also comes out of an interview with the individual.
 It should be noted that there are only two categories, so it